C0br4/Faster_LedControl/README.md

 Usage
 -----
 You need to use the assigned hardware SPI pins on your Arduino.
-Se table for correct pins.
+See table for correct pins.
 Some Arduinos doesn't have the SCK pin so this library won't work on those.
 The Chip Select(csPin) can be any pin you like, except one of the aforementioned pins.
 The new initialisation only needs the csPin and number of devices.
 **LedControl::LedControl(int csPin, int numDevices)**

 Pin Assignments